This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Cartel enforcement has been, and remains, a high priority for the Commissioner and the Bureau.
 The Bureau’s cartel investigations have resulted in numerous guilty pleas that have brought significant fines and, in some cases, imprisonment to those accused.
 These investigations relate to both domestic and international cartel activity.

-On the domestic front, in March 2012 a series of Ontario gasoline retailers pleaded guilty to fixing the price of gasoline in Brockville and Kingston, Ontario.
+On the domestic front, in March 2012, a series of Ontario gasoline retailers pleaded guilty to fixing the price of gasoline in Brockville and Kingston, Ontario.
 The companies that pleaded guilty were fined a total of more than C$2 million.
 These pleas were followed by another company pleading guilty of fixing gas prices in Belleville, Ontario, less than a month later, and receiving a fine of C$500,000.
 In a similar case, from 2008 to 2012, 33 individuals and seven companies were either found guilty or pleaded guilty to charges that stem from the Bureau’s investigation into a price-fixing cartel in relation to retail gasoline in Quebec.
 Fines from this investigation now total over C$4 million and six of the 33 individuals have been sentenced to terms of imprisonment totalling 54 months, with the latest fine secured in April 2015.
 In another domestic case, in January 2012, Domfoam International Inc and its affiliate Valle Foam Industries (1995) Inc pleaded guilty to conspiracy and were fined a total of C$12.5 million for participating in a price-fixing cartel in the polyurethane foam market over an 11-year period.
 This was the first conviction under the March 2010 amendments to the conspiracy provision of the Competition Act.
 More recently, the Public Prosecution Service of Canada stayed all remaining charges in one of Canada’s longest price-fixing investigations to date.
 On two occasions in autumn 2015, the Competition Bureau announced that criminal charges against individual and corporate accuseds in its investigation of the alleged price fixing of candy bars would be stayed.
 This action, taken by the Public Prosecution Service of Canada, has raised many questions about the utility of the immunity and leniency programmes, given that one party had agreed to plead guilty in exchange for lenient treatment.
 Hershey Canada Inc pleaded guilty in June 2013 and agreed to pay a C$4 million fine.
 Of note, in 2015, a jury in one of Canada’s largest bid-rigging cases to date rendered 60 not-guilty verdicts as against seven individuals and three companies charged with rigging bids for government information technology (IT) contracts worth approximately C$67 million.